Contact Us

 From Audit to Re-Trade

-The goal of this audit is not to kill the deal (unless we find fatal IP issues).
+The goal of this audit is not to change the deal (unless we find fatal IP issues).
 The goal is to price the risk accurately.
 If our audit reveals that the target requires a $3M architectural rewrite to be compliant with your security standards, that is $3M of working capital that needs to be accounted for.

 The "Walk Away" Red Flags